8 reasons to visit an acupuncturist trained in orthopedic and traditional acupuncture (even if you’re not in pain)

 - You may have issues with individual muscles or your posture which has you heading for an injury

-An acupuncturist trained in orthopedic methods will be able to assess your posture and gait as well as testing individual muscles for inhibition or tightness.
+An acupuncturist trained in orthopaedic methods will be able to assess your posture and gait as well as testing individual muscles for inhibition or tightness.
 Left uncorrected, postural and muscular issues will leave you vulnerable to injury and pain from training or even from everyday activities.

 - Left uncorrected, muscle inhibition and tightness will lead to arthritis